 A: Phase 1 is now open to public use on the entire length from Lake Placid to Saranac Lake.
-Phase 2 is closed to public use on the entire length from Saranac Lake to Floodwood Road in Santa Clara.
-Please do not use the trail while they are under construction!
-While it may look inviting, there's a reason the trail is closed; public use near Fowler's Crossing and Scarface Mountain is hindering construction progress and creating unsafe situations for the public and construction workers.
-Construction has not yet begun between Tupper Lake and Floodwood; interim recreation is allowed at users' own risk.
+Section 2, from Saranac lake to Floodwood, and Section 3, from Floodwood to Tupper Lake are closed to public use.
+Please do not use the trail during work hours while those sections are under construction!
+While it may look inviting, there's a reason the trail is closed in sections; public use is hindering construction progress and creating unsafe situations for the public and construction workers.
+Construction has not yet begun between Tupper Lake and Floodwood so interim recreation is allowed at users' own risk.
 NYSDEC has seen recent vandalism to signage along the rail trail corridor.
 Please respect signage and leave it as you find it, where you find it.

 Q: What is the current state of the trail?

 - Lake Placid to Saranac Lake: Open for winter use: snowshoes, skis, snowmobiles, and fat-tire bikes.

 - Saranac Lake to Floodwood: UNDER CONSTRUCTION!
 Do not use the trail until construction is complete.
 Please respect posted signage and barricades.

 - Floodwood to Tupper Lake: Interim recreation is allowed at users' own risk on this unimproved section of the Corridor.
 Public use may be limited or restricted in sections due to hazardous conditions or active construction or maintenance.
 Please respect posted signage and barricades.
 Users will need to traverse the Corridor at low speeds and use caution, use good sense, and heed signs.
 Currently, the rail bed surface is not consistent along the entire segment.
 The surface material varies, ranging from large, crushed stone to sand, and is often mixed with varying amounts of mineral soil.
 Occasional rail tie fragments and small metal pieces remain in the Corridor.